Religious and cultural festivals

 LGBT (Lesbian Gay Bisexual Trans)

-- Northern Pride Festival (formerly Newcastle Pride) 16 to 19th July Takes place on the Town Moor and Exhibition Park.
+- Northern Pride Festival (formerly Newcastle Pride) July Takes place on the Town Moor and Exhibition Park.
 Includes Stonewall Remembrance March.

 - International Men’s Day November 19th Its objectives include focusing on men’s and boys’ health, promoting gender equality, improving gender relations, and highlighting male role models.
 There is a theme each year.

 - Jum’uah (Jummah) – Friday Prayers at the time of Zuhar

-- Eid al fitr – Celebration that marks the end of Ramadan May 23 to 24th
+- Eid al fitr – Celebration that marks the end of Ramadan May 12th (Ramadan begins 12 April)

-- Eid-ul Adha- The festival of sacrifice July 30 to 3rd August
+- Eid-ul Adha- The festival of sacrifice July 19th

-- Al- Hijra- Islamic New Year August 19 to 20th
+- Al- Hijra- Islamic New Year August 9th

-- Ramadan – The month of fasting 23 April to 23 May
+- Ramadan – The month of fasting April 12th begins

 - Burns Night January 25th A Burns supper is a celebration of the life and poetry of the poet Robert Burns, the author of many Scottish poems.